 - If your pet is sick, please contact your veterinarian.

-Also known as bird flu, Highly Pathogenic Avian Influenza (H5N1) is a viral infectious disease first identified in birds.
-The virus spreads through direct bird-to-bird contact or indirectly when the virus is on clothing, shoes, vehicles, rodents, insects, feed, water, feathers, etc. Birds release the virus in bodily fluids such as mucus, saliva, and feces.
+H5 bird flu is a viral infectious disease first identified in birds.
+It is also known as Highly Pathogenic Avian Influenza (HPAI) H5N1, HPAI H5N1, Avian Influenza H5N1, Influenza A (H5N1) or even just H5N1.
+The virus spreads through direct bird-to-bird contact or indirectly when the virus is on clothing, shoes, vehicles, rodents, insects, feed, water, feathers, etc. Infected birds release the virus in bodily fluids such as mucus, saliva, and feces.

 Wild Birds / Poultry

-We collaborate with animal control agencies, wildlife rehabilitation facilities, the local zoo, and other County agencies to test a wide range of wild birds and poultry.
+We collaborate with animal control agencies, wildlife rehabilitation facilities, the LA Zoo, and other LA County agencies to test a wide range of wild birds and poultry.

 This map displays cases identified in the past avian influenza season.
 Cases of avian influenza are typically seen cyclically in the fall and early winter based on bird migration patterns.